The Ultimate In Birding Tours

 We will be attentive for the flash of movement caused by a Purplish or Yellow-billed Jacamar spearing an unlucky katydid in flight, or a colourful Black-tailed Trogon sallying out for subcanopy fruits.
 The rhythmic song of a Pavonine Quetzal will alert us to its presence, although we will be fortunate to find it hidden in the immense greenery.
 The list of puffbirds is impressive and here in the terra firme we shall seek such inconspicuous species as Collared Puffbird, Lanceolated Monklet and Rusty-breasted Nunlet.

-A diverse assemblage of ovenbirds and woodcreepers inhabit the terra firme and with the careful use of playback we may find Striped Woodhaunter, Olive-backed Foliage-gleaner, Short-tailed and Black-tailed Leaftossers, and Spot-throated and Ocellated Woodcreepers.
+A diverse assemblage of ovenbirds and woodcreepers inhabit the terra firme and with the careful use of playback, we may find Striped Woodhaunter, Olive-backed Foliage-gleaner, Short-tailed and Black-tailed Leaftossers, and Spot-throated and Ocellated Woodcreepers.
 A sudden harsh scolding note may be the first sign of a thrilling army-ant swarm attended by Plain-brown and White-chinned Woodcreepers, Sooty, Scale-backed, White-plumed, Bicoloured and Hairy-crested Antbirds, and Reddish-winged Bare-eye.
 The very rarely observed king of the aforementioned spectacle is, of course, the Red-billed Ground Cuckoo, which, just as the antbirds, voraciously captures plump insects fleeing the raiding ants.

 Additional species we will look for from the canopy walkway and along the terra firme trails are White-throated Tinamou, Ornate Hawk-Eagle, Marbled Wood Quail, Grey-fronted Dove, Great-billed, Straight-billed and Reddish Hermits, Green-backed and Black-throated Trogons, Great Jacamar, Chestnut-capped Puffbird, the roaming Rusty-belted Tapaculo, Black-and-white Tody-Tyrant, Amazonian Scrub Flycatcher, Brownish Twistwing, Bright-rumped Attila, Ruddy-tailed, Whiskered, Variegated and Dusky-chested Flycatchers, Dwarf Tyrant-Manakin, Musician Wren, Buff-rumped Warbler, Yellow-bellied Tanager, Slate-coloured Grosbeak and Red-rumped Cacique.

 The primary target of our night birding near our well-placed lodge will be the Nocturnal Curassow, this being one of the few places on the continent where seeing this species is a real possibility.
 We will be alert for a male in song and with a modicum of luck, we will spotlight this coveted species high in a tree on one of our nocturnal excursions.
-We may also encounter Short-tailed Nighthawk, Northern Tawny-bellied Screech Owl, Long-tailed Potoo, Crested Owl or even Night Monkeys during our night birding here.
+We may also encounter Short-tailed Nighthawk, Tawny-bellied Screech Owl, Long-tailed Potoo, Crested Owl or even Spix’s Night Monkey during our night birding here.

 Amazonian Peru: Iquitos: Day 5 After a final morning of birding the forest around ACTS we will return on foot to Explornapo Lodge for a three nights stay.
 In the late afternoon, we will have our first opportunity to explore our new surroundings.